miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made Vandal acknowledge quest payment and corrected two wrong auras.
 Swapped Lily cutscene Phil with scrubs model Bill if Phil is dead.
 Prevented asking Malcolm about Heather when you already saved her.
-Added option to pay Vandal and fixed bad lighting and other details.
+Modified barber chair with Lily to animate bonds and fixed lighting.
 Made Phil only refer to clinic computer if you already accessed it.
 Fixed clinic guard not dropping key if killed by seductive feeding.
 Made it possible to continue E's quest after visiting Vandal often.
 Moved breakroom at the SM clinic so the geometry fits the outside.

 Elizabeth Dane:
-+Added boat model and many props and fixed some missing door sounds.
++Added boat model, props, missing door sounds and fixed screenshots.
 Lowered difficulty of Dane computer and made cop acknowledge quest.
 Restored several rookie cops and repaired Dane crane switch icons.
 Stopped Dane cop from looping and fixed illogical camera detection.